 There is plenty more information that I will teach you about humpbacks and other whale species while on the trip.

 Karim Iliya is a professional underwater photographer / filmmaker based on the island of Maui, Hawaii.
 Having grown up in 9 countries, Karim continues to live a nomadic lifestyle traveling the globe while focusing on photographing/filming wildlife and marine environments with freediving and quadcopter drones.
 Karim’s passion is in documenting whales, elephants, big cats, and other threatened animals in an effort to create appreciation in order to help protect our delicate ecosystems on Earth.
 Karim has worked with the BBC and has been published in National Geographic Magazine across the globe for his humpback whale photography.

 At 29 years old, Karim has had over 16 years of photographic experience and puts a heavy emphasis on environmental and wildlife conservation.
 In Hawaii he spends much of his time underwater and is currently focusing his photography on marine environments and documenting whale behavior.
 Karim has given photography and drone workshops across the globe to people of all ages and skill levels.
-He will guide you through the process of learning about whales and underwater photography.
-Additionally, he will be hosting optional workshops in the evenings for underwater photography, editing, social media, and business.
+He can guide you through the process of learning about whales and underwater photography.

 Karim is currently working closely with The Maui Ocean Center to help bring awareness to people in Hawaii, and across the world about humpback whales.
 If you are in Maui and would like to see his work in person, stop by the center for an up close encounter with the photographs of humpback whales and to learn more about marine life and conservation.